 These are hosted and lead by professional geologists, reserve wardens and local enthusiasts alike.
 Outreach activities are available to schools.

-Two geosites within the proposed geopark area (Barrow Hill in Dudley and Barr Beacon in Walsall) are part of the UK network of Earth Science On Site resources and feature a host of online teaching resources that can be downloaded, adapted and used by groups wishing to use these sites for field work.
+Two Geosites within the proposed geopark area (Barrow Hill in Dudley and Barr Beacon in Walsall) are part of the UK network of Earth Science On Site (ESOS) resources and feature a host of online teaching resources that can be downloaded, adapted and used by groups wishing to use these sites for field work.